Skip to main content Skip to footer

 • make us more resilient to modern slavery and human trafficking

-In 2023/24, we’ll focus on enhancing our modern slavery programme and initiatives by:
+In 2024/25, we will focus on enhancing our modern slavery programme and initiatives by:

 • improving social value awareness and compliance across all our activities